 Town is a member of the Sterling Planet Green Power Consortium.
 Town joined this green energy consortium in 2014 and in 2015 and 2016 we were named to the EPA’s list of the top 30 K-12 schools using green power!
 The combined green power use of these organizations amounts to more than 78 million kilowatt-hours of green power annually, which is equivalent to the electricity use of more than 7,400 average American homes each year.

 In 2008, partnering with The Green Schools Alliance, Town made the commitment to reduce its carbon footprint by 30% in five years.
 Our EPA Portfolio Manager number at that time was 16, indicating we were more energy efficient than 16% of similar buildings nationally.
 By 2012, in less than four years, we had improved to 27, an improvement of almost 70%.

 Solar panels help provide energy for our science labs.

 Food for our daily snack and lunches is sourced from local farms.

 In 2012, Town installed a wind turbine on our 4th floor play roof, the first wind turbine at an NYC school!

-In 2016-17 we are growing our own vegetables and herbs in the back lobby of the school with our new Tower Garden!
+Since 2016-17 we have been growing our own vegetables and herbs in the back lobby of the school with our new Tower Garden!
 We periodically harvest greens for use in our school lunches - the ultimate in 'eating local.'